 Candidates selected from nominations based on academic excellence and personal characteristics an interpersonal skills will be invited to submit additional materials, including the full text of their speech, a one-paragraph abstract, and a two-minute video recording of any portion of their speech (full speech is a maximum of 5 minutes).
 The selection committee will review materials, and may submit follow up questions for nominees.

-Wednesday, October 5: Selected candidates will be notified that they have moved to Stage 2 of the Valedictorian Selection Process.
+Monday, October 2, 12 noon: Selected candidates will be notified that they have moved to Stage 2 of the Valedictorian Selection Process.

-Friday, October 21: Those selected to present a Valedictorian Address will be contacted via email.
+Friday, October 20, 12 noon: Those selected to present a Valedictorian Address will be contacted via email.

-- AwardForce submission completed.
+- AwardForce submission is completed.
 Go to AwardForce now.

 - Maximum two-page letter outlining why the graduate student accepts the nomination or is nominating themself; this letter should address the candidate’s academic achievements, personal characteristics, interpersonal skills, and McMaster and/or community involvement.

 - Why do you want to be Valedictorian?

 - One copy of the nominee’s curriculum vitae (CV).